-So, how to work around this issue?
-Is there any viable method you can rely on in this situation?
+So, how to work around PS4 Error [SU-41333-4]?
+Is there any viable method you can rely on to resolve that error?
 Well, don’t panic, every error has its own fix.
 You have to be patient and try everything in order to find your way out.

-The “The USB storage device is not connected” error message indicates that PS4 system is unable to recognize the USB storage device connected to it.
-In most cases, this error message only shows up with the USB storage devices used as an extended storage.
-For this reason, if you connect a flash memory stick to PS4, the system will easily recognize it.
+The “The USB storage device is not connected [SU-41333-4]” error message indicates that the PS4 system is unable to recognize the USB storage device connected to it.
+In most cases, this error message shows up with the USB storage device used as extended storage. but if you connect a flash memory stick to PS4, the system will easily recognize it.
 Sometimes the situation is worse and this error occurs with any USB storage device connected.

-Most often, this error suddenly occurs without any prior cue or hint.
+Most often, PS4 Error [SU-41333-4] suddenly occurs without any prior sign/warning.
 The USB storage device would work fine for a long time, then suddenly it stops working and this message appears.
-That’s it—It happens for no visible reason.
+That’s it, it happens for no visible reason.
 That’s why it is so annoying and frustrating.

 For example, when the external hard drive falls down to the floor mistakenly, especially while it’s connected to the PS4 (which makes the case worse).
-This would cause an electrical shock that impacts the way PS4 system recognizes the USB-connected devices, or it would cause a power surge to the USB storage device.
+This would cause an electrical short that would impact the way the PS4 system recognizes the USB-connected devices, or it would cause a power surge to the USB storage device.
 If this is the case, it doesn’t imply necessarily a hardware defect.
-It may only mean that you need to fix system files that because corrupted.
+It may only mean that you need to fix system files that became corrupted.

 - When using the external storage device as an extended storage and trying to access it via the “USB Storage Devices” section. | Usually this error message comes with no error code.

 - It appears also when using the external storage device as a backup storage.
 When you go to the “Saved Data in System Storage” page and click the option “Copy to USB Storage Device” this error message shows up.
 In older versions of PS4 system software, it would come with error code (CE-37857-0).
 On its official twitter account, Sony suggests a quick fix for this error code: